Will My Body Be The Same With A Pelvic Organ Prolapse?

 All of these women have successfully completed pelvic floor physiotherapy or currently in rehab in addition to working with me.
 So it’s completely understandable these sudden onset symptoms are leaving them feeling a little on the anxious side.

 And the million dollar questions they all asked, will my body ever be the same as it was before pregnancy?

 For some, pelvic floor physiotherapy and rehab will do the trick in helping you become symptom-free.

 For others, they may experience symptoms in times of stress, lack of sleep, or ovulation, even with help from a pelvic PT.

 Exercise along with pelvic floor physiotherapy is helpful in retraining your pelvic floor.
 In order to heal your pelvic floor, it needs to be progressively loaded like any other muscle.
-However, your pelvic floor needs balance between strength and endurance.
+However, your pelvic floor needs a balance between strength and endurance.
 This means it needs to be able to contract and relax for it to support your prolapse.

 There are hormonal factors as well.
 As I mentioned, you may feel symptoms during: